 So you’re thinking about becoming a Yachtie?

-You may have a friend or relative who already works in the industry, or you have watched TV programmes like Below Deck and know this is the job for you and now you need to figure out how to start.
+You may have a friend or relative who already works in the industry, or you have watched TV programmes like Below Deck, you know working on a yacht is the right for you, but where do you start?

 Becoming a Yachtie and getting paid to work on luxury yachts may seem like a job and industry that only the elite can have access to, or it just seems too confusing to start.

-However, with an understanding of the requirements, certifications and having some expectations of what job role you should be looking for, starting work as a Yachtie will not seem so daunting.
+However, with an understanding of the requirements, certification, and having some expectations of what job role you should be looking for, starting work as a Yachtie will not seem so daunting.

 What is a Yachtie?